sarleone/GoogleSearchAutoTest/README.md

 #### Title:
 Google Search -- Searching for a funny cat video on Google
 #### Description:
-Any user should be able to successfully find an array of video with funny cats.
+Any user should be able to successfully find a list of videos with funny cats.
 #### Test Steps:
 1. Navigate to google.com
 2. In the search bar, enter the term ‘funny cats’.